naphatkrit/easyci/README.rst

 eci test
 ++++++++
-This command creates a copy of your project and remove any unstaged changes and ignored files before running tests.
+This command creates a copy of your project and remove any ignored files before running tests.
 If tests pass, then it stores a hash representing the current state of your project in :code:`.git/eci/passed`.